Get

 What Does Science Say?

 Dogs are receptive to our language, and their ability to understand language can be compared to that of a 12–18 monthold infant1.
-Based on a language study2, their mental abilities are similar to that of a 2-year-old human, and they can learn up to 165 words on average.
+Based on a language study2, their mental abilities are similar to those of a 2-year-old human, and they can learn up to 165 words on average.
 The most intelligent dogs can learn up to 250 words.
 Poodles, Border Collies, and German Shepherds were shown to be the top dogs in this study.

 According to scientists3, recognizing oneself in the mirror is a “major mental feat.”
 It is a philosophical aspect of awareness that allows us to see ourselves as distinct from the rest of the world.
 Scientists will show a dog the mirror and determine how long it takes to recognize themselves.
-When puppies catch their reflection for the first time, they usually act as though they have encountered another dog.
+When puppies catch their reflection for the first time, they usually act like they have encountered another dog.
 They will usually bark and throw signs of wanting to play.
 After a short time, they lose interest.

 border collie dog playing with frisbee